UoB-COMSM0166/2025-group-11b/README.md

 <p align="center">
   <img src="https://github.com/UoB-COMSM0166/2025-group-11b/blob/main/TASK%20LIST%20NEW.png" width="400" style="max-height:400px; height:auto;"><br>
   <b>Figure 10</b><br>
-  <i>TASK LIST</i>
+  <i>Task List</i>
 </p>

 ### 2. Carrying Out a Think Aloud Evaluation

 Roles:
-- 1 Facilitator: explains the method and encourages thinking aloud.
+- 1 Facilitator(Siyuan Chen): explains the method and encourages thinking aloud.
-- 1-2 Observers: take notes on participants' behaviors and comments.
+- 1 Observers(Yang Yang): take notes on participants' behaviors and comments.

 Facilitator instructions example:
 > "There are no right or wrong answers — please share any thoughts or feelings you have as you play.
 If you fall silent for a while, I might gently ask what you’re thinking."